-At the conclusion of all Due Diligence Procedures for a grant, a grant agreement or award letter is generated by the grant staff.
-Grant checks are prepared within a week to ten (10) days of approval and receipt of all appropriate documentation.
-In the case of a grant agreement, the agreement must be returned to the Foundation prior to release of funds.
-The grant agreement will include any special instructions, reference to approved grant proposal or other intended purposes of the grant.
+At the conclusion of all Due Diligence Procedures for a grant, the appropriate grant award agreement and/or letter is generated by Foundation Staff where the proposed grant is approved, and such grants are posted for payment.
+Grant checks are prepared within fifteen (15) business days of approval (depending on the size of the grant) and receipt of all appropriate documentation.
+Grant distributions requested to new organizations, religious organizations and other service areas as defined by the Foundation may require additional due diligence, therefore increasing the timeline for distributions.
+The award letter will include any special instructions, reference to approved grant proposal or other intended purposes of the grant.

+f.
 Grant Authorization

-Initial grant authorization may be made by the Foundation’s President & CEO or by a vote of the Board of Trustees (“BOT”) as well as from donor-advisor(s), their representatives and grant proposal review committees.
-Grant recommendations coming from a committee of the Foundation in a competitive process are reviewed and voted on by the BOT through email or at a board meeting.
-Grants from a noncompetitive process including donor-advised grants and distributions from Organization Beneficiary Funds are approved by the Foundation’s President & CEO with BOT notification at regularly scheduled board meetings.
-On occasion the BOT may initiate and approve a grant.
-In such cases, all Due Diligence Procedures are followed before the grant can be made.
-Resolution for approval of Grants for Individuals and Grants from Donor-Advised Funds, page 9.
+Initial grant authorization may be made by the President/CEO or by a vote of the Board of Trustees as well as from donor-advisor(s), their representatives and grant proposal review committees.
+Grant recommendations coming from a committee of the Foundation in an annual grant cycle process are reviewed and voted on by the Board of Trustees through email or at a Board meeting, unless the Foundation’s Executive Committee has approved previously.
+Grants from other grantmaking processes including donor-advised grants and distributions from Organization Beneficiary Funds are considered and approved by Foundation Staff with Board of Trustees’ notification at regularly scheduled Board meetings, provided those proposed grants and distributions meet the standards provided in these policies and procedures.
+On occasion the Board of Trustees may initiate and approve a grant.
+In such cases, all Due Diligence procedures are followed before the grant can be made.
+See Appendix A - Resolution for approval of Grants for Individuals and Grants from Donor-Advised Funds.